Return to the Costume List

 White glue is useful for sticking lamé on a solid backing.
 Completely saturate the fabric with the glue, then smooth it on, being sure to avoid wrinkles.
 My spacesuit buckle is made of wooden molding (very long lengths of dowel split lengthwise) cut in lengths, the ends beveled with a file, and covered with lamé saturated with wood glue.
 Lamé can also be glued onto leather to make a space anklet, and it's handy for spreading on the tips of feathers which are then added to create extra volume in a Magenta feather duster (use a toothpick or bamboo skewer to apply).
 Don't, of course, get anything glued with white glue wet.

 Nail polish (especially clear and black) is very handy for painting small items.
 It can also be used to keep fabric from ravelling.
-Clear nail polish can be used to stop runs in your stockings (use base coat, whichisn't shiny).
+Clear nail polish can be used to stop runs in your stockings (use base coat, which isn't shiny).
 Hairspray helps stop runs, too.

 Scotchgard It's getting harder to find, and they had to reformulate in 2003 since a key ingredient was a precursor to a persistent organic pollutant.
 If you've got a costume that you can't clean, apply this after making it, testing first, of course, in an inconspicuous area.

 Acetone , sometimes sold as nail polish remover, will remove small amounts of paint (use a Q-tip to apply).
-You could buy paint thinner...but acetone is probably marginally less toxic and you wouldn't want to use pain thinner on your nails.
+You could buy paint thinner...but acetone is probably marginally less toxic and you wouldn't want to use paint thinner on your nails.
 Caution: it will dissolve many plastics.

 Model paint (available at hobby stores) is good for painting small items and doesn't tend to come off on things.
 It will chip off plastic; try to rough up the plastic to get it to stick.
 Spray paint looks good, but tends to flake off on things if the surface isn't prepared properly.
 I bought mine at a hobby shop that catered to people who paint models; for painting plastic, they recommended 000 grade steel wool and recommended against sandpaper ("It leaves grooves.").
 They recommended coating metal objects with primer first, but I'm still not sure I'd trust it.
 (Maybe if coated with a couple of clear topcoats.)
 Another tip: they suggested warming the item you're painting first with a hairdryer and soaking the spraypaint is warm water (careful; the label will loosen!).
 This did seem to help.
 They've come out with a spraypaint that's supposed to adhere to plastic, but I haven't had very good luck with it; it seems to take longer to dry than standard spraypaint.

 I think hot glue guns are over-rated.
 The glue often comes unstuck once it cools.
 They work OK for gluing fabric to cardboard, but the glue line is visible.
 White glue is more even and shows less.
 Still, glue guns are fast, and if you cannot sew, they are an option.
 (Much to my amazement, someone showed me an entire Magenta dress that had been hot-glued together.
 The seams looked *very* nasty, though they would have looked better if the edges had been turned under first.
 I wouldn't recommend it.)
+If you are desperate, you can apply sequins with one.
+I don't like them; they're not very permanent and I get strings of glue everywhere.

 Thin cardboard is very handy for making patterns.
 If I'm doing a lot of costume work, I save old cereal boxes (or frozen pizza boxes if I need something bigger).
 My mother saves the stiff flexible plastic that used to be packed with frozen meat; I'm a vegetarian so I don't know if that's still available...

 Tacky craft glue is one of my essentials.
-This, white glue, E-6000, and Aleene's Stop Fraying are probably the items I use the most.
+This, white glue, E-6000, E6000 Fabri-Fuse and Aleene's Stop Fraying are probably the items I use the most.
 I'm learning to work with FrayBlock, but prefer Stop Fraying (see "Sewing chiffon" above).

 Bamboo skewers or toothpicks are great for applying a tiny drop of glue, paint, whatever.
 Buy at the grocery store.